haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 # 1.0 INTRODUCTION
 Obligatory introductory hook:

 *Welcome to the machine.
-You are a small cog in the infinitely large and infinitely inefficient engine that is the Ontario Government.
+You are a small cog in the enormous all-encompassing engine that is the Ontario Government.
 To survive, you cannot simply follow the mindless herd.
 You must rise above the herd, define your own identity, and become your own individual.
 Become the Ubermensch.*

 *Awaken my child.
 Embrace the glory that is your birthright.
 Know that I am the Overmind; the eternal will of the Swarm, and you have been created to serve me.*